 Workshops The cost below uses this format: (Non-CKCS Member \$/CKCS Member \$) Tuesday Using Your iPhone Camera to the Max April 9 I-4 P.M. \$30/\$24 Using pre-installed iPhone apps, students will learn techniques to take better pictures and fix them by cropping, lightening or darkening, or adding filters.
 They will learn how to take videos, time lapse and panoramas.
 They will also learn how to create albums and several ways to share their photos with others.
 See the online calendar of classes and workshops on one page.
-Tuesday Apple Watch Tips April 23 I-4 P.M. \$30/\$24 We'll cover more than 20 tips on how to do more than tell time with your Apple Watch.
+Tuesday Apple Watch Tips April 23 I-4 P.M.

+\$30/\$24 We'll cover more than 20 tips on how to do more than tell time with your Apple Watch.
 Some of the tips include the following: learn how to get help in an emergency, remove apps from your watch, share a photo from your watch, make the text size larger, adjust brightness and wake duration, change the layout of your watch, mute your watch notifications, use your watch as an alarm clock, use auto pause for workouts, use your watch as a running or walking light at night, unlock your iPhone with your watch, use wrist motion to activate Siri, and find your iPhone with your watch.
 We'll demonstrate using an Apple Watch 6.
 Many of the features are similar on different series of Apple Watches using the latest watchOS operating system.
 Education is what CKCS is about!
 Please share this schedule today with someone who could benefit from what CKCS has to offer.

+Friday

+Making a Photo Book

+Using Shutterfly

+April I2

+I-4 P.M.

+\$30/\$24

-Friday Making a Photo Book Using Shutterfly April I2 I-4 P.M. \$30/\$24 Students will learn how to prepare pictures for a photo book, how to transfer pictures to the Shutterfly workspace, and how to organize the pictures from the front to the last page of the book.
+Students will learn how to prepare pictures for a photo book, how to transfer pictures to the Shutterfly workspace, and how to organize the pictures from the front to the last page of the book.
 Finally, we will go through the steps to order the book and apply coupons to reduce the price.
 We will be using the Shutterfly program.

 See the online calendar of classes and workshops on one page.

 New!
+Wednesday Intro to PowerPoint May 8 I-4 P.M.

+\$30/\$24

-Wednesday Intro to PowerPoint May 8 I-4 P.M. \$30/\$24 Learn the basics of making a PowerPoint Presentation.
+Learn the basics of making a PowerPoint Presentation.
 You will learn how to insert text, pictures, drawings, shapes, and information from the internet.
 We will cover animation, transitions, the snipping tool, formatting the background and printing slides.
 Don't miss this workshop if you want to learn how to use the popular slideshow presentation app.

-Enrollment Procedures We enroll students on a first-come, first-pay basis.
-Enrollment is underway Use the CKCS Store Credit card only There is a link to the Store on our home page at https://ckcs.org Please read the "Store Registration Guide" first.
-The link is below the store link on the CKCS Store page.
-By phone 859-373-1000 Credit card only In person 160 Moore Drive, Suite 107 Lexington, KY 40503 Cash, check, or credit card In-person and phone times Monday to Thursday 10:00 am - 4:00 pm Please consult our website for the latest information about our classes.
+Enrollment Procedures

+We enroll students on a first-come, first-pay basis.

+Enrollment starts April 29 for summer.

+Use the CKCS Store

+Credit card only Look for the Sign-up link at the top of https://ckcs.org

+To learn more, look for Instructions under the Sign-up link.

+By phone 859-373-1000 Credit card only

+In person

+160 Moore Drive, Suite 107 Lexington, KY 40503 Cash, check, or credit card

+In-person and phone times

+Monday to Thursday 10:00 am - 4:00 pm

+Please consult our website for the latest information about our classes.

+Thank you!

 What is CKCS?